isaqb-org/glossary/manuscript/3-terms-M-Z.md

   Even more colloquially: There is no free lunch.
 Every quality attribute has a price among other quality attributes.

+{#term-trainer}
+### Trainer
+A trainer is a person who conducts a training course himself, provided that this is carried out within the framework of a accreditation granted to an accredited training provider.
+Accordingly, accredited training providers may only organise and conduct CPSA training courses with accredited trainers.
+Only accredited training providers can apply for trainer [accreditations](#term-accreditation).

+{#term-training-level}
+### Training Level
+The iSAQB® CPSA education programme is divided into (currently) two Training Levels: Foundation Level and Advanced Level.
+The Training Levels should contain knowledge that builds upon one another.
+The exact relationships between each other and the contents of the Training Level are defined in the respective curricula (_syllabi_).

+{#term-training-provider}
+### Training Provider
+An organisation or person who holds the rights of use to accredited training materials or who has purchased ACCREDITATION for training materials, provides trainers and infrastructure and conducts training courses.

 {#term-ubiquitous-language}
 ### Ubiquitous language